joelhawksley/identity/components/slides.md

 end
 ```

-^ we'd be able do the same in Rails:
+^ the same in Rails:

 ^ S Render the component directly,